- Credential Student Service Center

 - Submit Early Field Experience Verification Form.
 Use as many forms as needed to verify the total hours, merged into one document to upload to the application.

 Complete the online application at Cal State Apply Summer 2022.
 There is a $70 application fee.
-Applications will be open from February 1, 2022 through April 1, 2022.
+Applications open from February 1, 2022, through April 1, 2022.
 For the optimum experience, we recommend using the most current version of Mozilla Firefox or Google Chrome.
 The application is not compatible with Internet Explorer.